 Independent film maker and producer, Joshua Whittaker is currently in post-production for his third feature-length film.
 His works have been featured in New York City's Independent Film Festival.

 TAMIKI - JAPAN LIAISON/TRANSLATOR

-Tamiki Mizuno formerly worked for the U.S. Government State Department.
+Tamiki formerly worked for the U.S. Government State Department.
 He lived and worked in the U.S. and Mexico as the chief executive of a Japanese ceramic manufacturing and sales company.
 He is currently serving as a member of the Board of Directors and also the Board of Trustees of Nagoya International School.